Pikatsuto/centralarr/README.md

    make dev
    ```

-   This will launch the Flask backend on `localhost:5000`
+   This will launch the FastAPI backend on `localhost:5000`
    and the Vue.js frontend in hot-reload mode (`localhost:5173`).
 4. **Clean your environment**